 One of the things that ministered to me the most after Hans left us, was the genuine sorrow people shared with us.
 It is a sweet joy when folks are brave enough to let me know Hans mattered to them, too.
 Thank you for saying his name out loud.

-The following letter was written about a year ago after talking on the phone to a friend who called to express her sorrow about Hans:
+The following letter was written after talking on the phone to a friend who called to express her sorrow about Hans:

 This is not the vague hope of a grieving mother: “I hope he’s in heaven”.

 No, this is a sure hope – a joyful certainty: “I know he’s in heaven”.

 Hans is safe.
 He’s where no one can hurt him.
 I don’t need to worry about him.